microshare/microshare.github.io/docs/2/technical/api/simple-requests.md

 {% include image.html url="/assets/img/api/create_one_share_3.png" description="create one share" %}

-* A confirmation message will be sent, indicating that the data was successfully written to Microshare.
+* A confirmation message will be sent, indicating that the data was successfully written to Microshare®.
 It returns metadata usable with other API calls.